luciusmagn/magnusi.tech/posts/huoh.md

 It was the Boss.
 His hand was still bleeding.
 He was reading an old copy of The Whale by Herman Melville.
 This was a very old edition, from year 1851, when the book was first published in London as three volumes.
 These were these three volumes joined together.
 Later the book's title was changed to a more obviously eponymous one.
-Under the new name, this was perhaps the most famous piece of american literature - despite the fact that initial reception was better anywhere outside the US - and one of the most famous stories in the world.
+Under the new name, this was perhaps the most famous piece of American literature - despite the fact that initial reception was better anywhere outside the US - and one of the most famous stories in the world.

 It was of course, smudged with the same dirty blood.